epicsociety/alx-system_engineering-devops/0x14-mysql/README.md

 ```

 ## Setting up replication for the MySQL database named "tyrell_corp" with the primary hosted on web-01 and the replica hosted on web-02
-> There instructions are as precise as possible
+> These instructions are as precise as possible

 Update the MySQL Primary Configuration (web-01)